lblod/frontend-embeddable-notule-editor/README.md

 #### editorElement API
 These are functions available from the editor element, which is the HTML element with the class `notule-editor`.
-- `async initEditor(arrayOfPluginNames: string[], userConfigObject)`: Initialize the editor by passing an array of plugin names that should be activated and an object that contains the configuration for the editor and its plugins.
+- `async initEditor(arrayOfPluginNames: string[], configurationOptions)`: Initialize the editor by passing an array of plugin names that should be activated and an object that contains the configuration for the editor and its plugins.
 See [Managing Plugins](managing-plugins) for more info.
   :warning: **`initEditor` has to be called before accessing any other methods**.
 - `enableEnvironmentBanner()`: enable the banner that shows the environment and versions of plugins used.
 - `disableEnvironmentBanner()`: disable the banner.